Yxiaoyang/bee-docs/docs/installation/fund-your-node.md

 To bridge your XDAI, you may use [omni bridge](https://omni.xdaichain.com/bridge).

-To work out what your node's Ethereum address is, please consult your relevant installation guide or check your logs!
+To work out what your node's Ethereum address is, please consult your relevant installation guide or check your logs! cao !

 ## Testnet